eGain/egain-android-messaging/README.md

     delete rootProject.buildDir
 }
 ```
 5. From the `settings.gradle` file, remove the `dependencyResolutionManagement` setting or any `repositoriesModes`.
-This step is contingent upon your version of the Android Studio and might not be applicable to all versions.
+This step is contingent based your version of the Android Studio and might not be applicable to all versions.

 #### Option 2: SDK Manual Installation
 Use these procedures to manually copy SDK files into your Android project.